superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 - Deploy the stack and verify the RDS instance using the AWS Management Console and CLI.
 - Configure database parameters and option groups to optimize the RDS instance.

-You’ve successfully set up an RDS instance for relational data storage using AWS CDK.
+You've successfully set up an RDS instance for relational data storage using AWS CDK.
 This lab completes your journey through creating and managing various AWS services using CDK, equipping you with practical skills for building and managing cloud infrastructure.